 The Bells' lawsuit says MSD, the city of Cincinnati and Kokosing knew -- or should have known -- that the solid waste left by an old metals plant at MSD's Lick Run work site was contaminated with heavy metals and other potentially harmful compounds and should not have been dumped on their residential property in a floodplain.

 Each of the defendants deny they are to blame for the contaminated material being dumped on the Bells' land, although no one disputes the material is contaminated and that it came from the Lick Run site.

-MSD added that the Kentucky Department for Environmental Quality approved a cleanup plan for the Bell's property, but "the Bells are now refusing to allow the cleanup to move forward."
+MSD added that the Kentucky Department for Environmental Quality approved a cleanup plan for the Bells' property, but said "the Bells are now refusing to allow the cleanup to move forward."

 U.S. District Judge David Bunning has not ruled on their motions.

 ATC Group Services and Ashcraft Sand & Gravel Company did not respond to requests for comment emailed to their attorneys.

 In addition to a complete cleanup of the Bells' property, the couple's attorney, Jeff Sanders, believes the Bells deserve to be paid damages for the contaminated material dumped on their property and the disruption and stress the ordeal caused them.

 "Do the Bells deserve compensation?
 Absolutely," Sanders said.
 "Yes.
 For what they've been put through for the last two years plus."